lcreteig/lcreteig.github.io/README.md

-Personal website made with [Jekyll](https://jekyllrb.com/), hosted by [Github Pages](https://pages.github.com/), and formatted with the [Minimal Mistakes template](https://mmistakes.github.io/minimal-mistakes/).
+This is the source for my former personal website (made with [Jekyll](https://jekyllrb.com/), hosted by [Github Pages](https://pages.github.com/), and formatted with the [Minimal Mistakes template](https://mmistakes.github.io/minimal-mistakes/)).

-Link for the rendered site: <https://lcreteig.github.io>
+See the source for my [current website](https:github.com/lcreteig/) instead.